How Your Online Behavior Can Impact Your Travel Nursing Career

 Social Media and Your Travel Nursing Career

-While social media outlets help us share stories with friends, your posting behavior and online brand also paints a picture for potential employers.
-When a hospital is interested in a travel nurse, hiring managers and human resources departments interview candidates over the phone or video conference.
-Before extending an offer, it’s quite common for them to research your online persona.
+When a hospital is interested in you as a travel nurse or allied traveler, they’ll use social media to learn more about you, too.
+It’s quite common for hiring managers to research your online persona.
 In fact, a survey by CareerBuilder revealed that 70% of employers use social networking websites to investigate potential employees.

-The Do’s and Dont’s of Managing Your Online Presence
+The Do’s and Don’ts of Managing Your Online Presence as a Healthcare Traveler

-- Do: Create a professional persona online.
-Make sure you have a LinkedIn profile that lists up-to-date qualifications and experience.
-Use a current photo that projects a professional image.
-You can include your LinkedIn profile link in your email signature and resume to make it easy for potential employers to find you.
-Be consistent.
-Make sure your education, skills and experience on your resume mirror your LinkedIn profile.
+- Create a professional persona online.
+Make a LinkedIn profile that lists your most up-to-date qualifications and nursing or allied experience.
+Be sure to mirror this information on your resume.
+You can even include your LinkedIn profile link in your email signature and resume to make it easy for potential employers to find you.

-- Do: Use your personal social media outlets to impress potential managers.
-Showcase any recent volunteer work or post interesting articles related to the nursing industry and participate in online nursing groups and message forums.
-Promote the nursing profession to create more awareness about industry trends and important issues.
+- Use your personal social media accounts to impress potential managers.
+Showcase any recent volunteer work or post interesting articles related to the healthcare industry on your profile.
+Promote the nursing and allied professions to create more awareness around industry trends and important issues.

-- Do: Check your grammar on every post.
-Misspelled words, poor punctuation or using slang words like “becuz” doesn’t project professionalism.
+- Check your grammar on every post.
+Using misspelled words, poor punctuation or slang words like “becuz” doesn’t project professionalism.

-Social media networking is a powerful tool and your online behavior can have a huge impact on your professional career.
-Whether you are in the middle of an assignment or getting ready to apply for a new job, take the time to nurture a positive social media presence.
+Your online behavior can significantly impact your professional career as a travel nurse or allied traveler.
+So, whether you are in the middle of an assignment or getting ready to apply for a new job, take the time to ensure your posts represent you in the best way possible.
 Your career will thank you!